 We do not anticipate paying dividends on our common stock at any time in the foreseeable future.
-We currently plan to retain earnings for the development and expansion of our business.
-Any future determination as to the payment of dividends will be at the discretion of our Board of Directors and will depend on a number of factors including future earnings, capital requirements, financial conditions and such other factors as our Board of Directors may deem relevant.
+Our Board of Directors currently plans to retain earnings for the development and expansion of our business.
+Any future determination as to the payment of dividends will be at the discretion of our Board of Directors and will depend on a number of factors including future earnings, capital requirements, financial conditions and such other factors as the Board may deem relevant.

-In addition, due to various restrictions under PRC laws on the distribution of dividends by WFOE, we may not be able to pay dividends to our shareholders.
-The Wholly-Foreign Owned Enterprise Law (1986), as amended, and the Wholly-Foreign Owned Enterprise Law Implementing Rules (1990), as amended, and the Company Law of the PRC (2006), contain the principal regulations governing dividend distributions by wholly foreign owned enterprises.
+In addition, due to various restrictions under PRC laws on the distribution of dividends by a Wholly Foreign-owned Enterprise, we may not be able to pay dividends to our stockholders.
+The Wholly Foreign-owned Enterprise Law (as amended in 2016), and the Wholly Foreign-owned Enterprise Law Implementing Rules (as amended in 2014), and the Company Law of the PRC (as amended in 2013 and in 2018, respectively), contain the principal regulations governing dividend distributions by wholly foreign owned enterprises.
 Under these regulations, wholly foreign owned enterprises may pay dividends only out of their accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
-Additionally, such companies are required to set aside a certain amount of their accumulated profits each year, if any, to fund certain reserve funds until such time as the accumulated reserve funds reach and remain above 50% of the registered capital amount.
+Additionally, such companies are required to set aside at least 10% of their accumulated profits each year, if any, to fund certain reserve funds until such time as the accumulated reserve funds reach and remain above 50% of the registered capital amount.
 These reserves are not distributable as cash dividends except in the event of liquidation and cannot be used for working capital purposes.
-Furthermore, if our subsidiaries and affiliates in China incur debt on their own in the future, the instruments governing the debt may restrict its ability to pay dividends or make other payments.
+Furthermore, if our subsidiaries and affiliates in China incur debt on their own in the future, the instruments governing the debt may restrict our ability to pay dividends or make other payments.
 If we or our subsidiaries and affiliates are unable to receive all of the revenues from our operations through the current contractual arrangements, we may be unable to pay dividends on our common stock.